-Kaleidoscope is a program designed for independent advancement for persons with intellectual and/or developmental disabilities.
-In keeping with our mission to serve and enhance the lives of every member of our community, Kaleidoscope is a very special place for your family member.
+Kaleidoscope is a CARF International accredited program designed to promote independent advancement for persons with intellectual and/or developmental disabilities (I/DD).
+In keeping with Lookout Mountain Community Services’ (LMCS) mission to serve and enhance the lives of every member of our community, Kaleidoscope offers many opportunities for those with I/DD.

-With an outstanding reputation for serving our community for over 40 years, Kaleidoscope has been recognized as a leader in Northwest Georgia for its passion in providing individualized and community-based supports and services.
-Kaleidoscope provides year-round, quality-driven social, recreational, vocational, and educational programs.
+With over 40 years of experience, Kaleidoscope has an outstanding reputation due to its commitment for providing individualized and community-based supports and services.
+Kaleidoscope provides year-round, quality-driven social, recreational, vocational and programs.

 The goal of Kaleidoscope is to achieve independence, productivity and integration into the community by: